Retirement Living Hub

 Aging in Place: Making Your Home Safe and Accessible

-November 26, 2025 · Retirement Planning
+By Bill Henderson · November 26, 2025 · Retirement Planning

 Aging in Place: Making Your Home Safe and Accessible - guide

-This guide empowers you to transform your current residence into a safe, accessible, and comfortable sanctuary.
-You will discover practical strategies, essential home modifications, and key financial considerations to make your vision of aging in place a reality.
-Take control of your retirement future by strategically preparing your living space today.
+This guide is designed to empower you to transform your current residence into a safe, accessible, and comfortable sanctuary.
+I’ll share practical strategies, essential home modifications, and key financial considerations, all based on the kind of methodical research I did for our own retirement.

 Table of Contents